dcarda/docker.example01/Step_3/README.md

 ## Detailed Explanation

 ###  pom.xml
-The starting point for this web service was the Spring IO Initilazer.
-The generated pom, however, was not initially compatiable with JBoss.
+The starting point for this web service was the Spring IO Initializer.
+The generated pom, however, was not initially compatible with JBoss.
 Therefore, several (very minor) modifications were required.

 Moisés Macero has a superb article on now to make the necessary modifications to get a Spring Boot micro service running under JBoss.
 ```text